gjbex/training-material/CONTRIBUTING.md

   * you may be asked to modify your contribution to fit better into the context,
-  * please base them on the development branch, and
+  * please base them on the development branch,
+  * please ensure your branch is in sync with the upstream development branch before submitting the pull request,
-  * please try to use [informative commit messages](https://chris.beams.io/posts/git-commit/) (not mine are shining examples, but well...),
+  * please try to use [informative commit messages](https://chris.beams.io/posts/git-commit/) (not mine are shining examples, but well...), and
   * if you want to suggest modifications to Powerpoint presentations, please make a copy of the original presentation, modify it, and add it.